 CBC will play a role in a project that’s been in the works for decades.
 Oxford on the Blue is a 35-acre site between Interstate 435 and U.S. Highway 71 where Jim Stowers III envisions a biotech research campus.
 CBC will serve as real estate advisory.

 “I’ve been working with them for almost ten years on the project,” Crandall said.
 “Jim is a patient land owner.
 Going through the recession, it wasn’t going to create a lot of value to go through the entitlement process during that period, but now that we’re out of that and I would expect that property to be fully entitled by mid-September of this year.
 Then after that, we’ll be able to begin actively market development sites and development opportunities to meet the bioscience and technology users being courted in the Kansas City area.”

 Since the devastating tornado that hit Joplin, Mo., CBC has been pursuing government work there.
 Now, the team will be working on a project that sits directly on the area the tornado first touched down.
 CBC recently was appointed as the fee developer for a $20 million library at 20th and Connecticut streets, funded by a federal Economic Development Administration grant.

 For more information on other projects the firm is working on, visit its newly revamped website by clicking here.

 Deal of the Week

 A handful of brokers from Block Real Estate Services takes home MetroWire’s Deal of the Week.
 BRES’ Ken Block, Aaron Mesmer, Brian Beggs and Grant Reves were instrumental in the acquisition of an industrial park outside St. Louis.
 Maune Development Company sold the 76,092-square-foot industrial park for more than $5 million.

-Did you recently help sign a significant lease or close a significant sale?
-Let us know and we may feature it as our Deal of the Week!
-Contact our managing editor for more information.
+Did your firm recently close a significant deal?
+Let us now and we may feature it as our Deal of the Week!
+Contact managing editor Autumn MorningSky by clicking here.